Unquiet World: The Life of Count Geoffrey Potocki de Montalk

 Unquiet World is the first time the full story of this fascinating but fugitive figure has been told.
 It will be of interest to those interested in the literature of obscenity, the history of censorship, and private press publishing in the twentieth century.

-More than simply a biography, this is also a beautifully-written memoir of an emerging writers engagement with a subject that is not only of central cultural significance, but is also intensely personal.
+More than simply a biography, this is a beautifully written memoir of an emerging writer’s engagement with a subject that is not only of central cultural significance, but is also intensely personal.

 Praise for Unquiet World